ibm-cloud-docs/vpc/vpn-onprem-check-point.md

 # Connecting to a Check Point Security Gateway peer
 {: #check-point-config}

 You can use {{site.data.keyword.cloud}} VPN for VPC to securely connect your VPC to an on-premises network through a VPN tunnel.
-This topic provides guidance about how to configure your Check Point Securit Gateway to connect to VPN for VPC.
+This topic provides guidance about how to configure your Check Point Security Gateway to connect to VPN for VPC.
 {: shortdesc}

 These instructions are based on Check Point Security Gateway, Software Release [R80.40].
 Check Point software release [R77.30] is not supported.